sdegutis/Live2d/README.md

 Live development environment for Love2d.

+## Installation

+1. Make sure Love2d is in $PATH (try `brew cask install love`)
+2. Download the VSIX package file from the Releases tab
+3. Install it in VS Code from the Extensions side-tab's "..." button

 ## Usage / Features

 Add this to your Love2d's main.lua file as early as possible: